-Not every relationship is built to last.
+Not every partnership is built to last, and a lot of relationships end.
 That’s just a fact of life.
 Sure, we hold out all sorts of hope when we enter into a new relationship that it’s going to be the one—that we’ve finally found that special person that’s going to make all our fantasies come to life.

-I bet after reading that line, your brain immediately jumped to a moment in your relationship when you just knew it wasn’t going to work.
-It was the turning point that ultimately led to the demise of the entire relationship you’d built.
+After reading that line, your brain probably jumped to a moment in your relationship when you just felt like your relationship wasn’t going to work.
+Or maybe it was the turning point that ultimately led to the demise of the entire relationship you’d built.

 There are a lot of similar things that lead to the end of a relationship.
-These factors play a large role in the downfall of your relationship and, to a certain degree, may be the entire cause of its demise.
-Decide if these describe your relationship and do your best to correct them—before it’s too late!
+These factors play a large role in the downfall of your relationship and, to a certain degree, maybe the entire cause of its demise.
+Decide if these traits describe your relationship and do your best to correct them—before it’s too late!

-#1 Bad communication.
-This tops the list, because you just can’t have a happy relationship when you don’t communicate well.
+This tops the list of reasons why good relationships end because you just can’t have a happy relationship when you don’t communicate well.
 Your partner needs to know your likes, your dislikes, what makes you mad, what works in bed, and so much more.

 When you can’t communicate, things build up and become too much to bear and you need out… leading to a failed relationship.